Sagi-Rapaport/Digital-Clock/README.md

-# Digital Clock on FPGA,
+# Digital Clock on FPGA
 This project implements a digital clock on an FPGA using Verilog.

 The clock displays time in HH:MM:SS format using 7-segment displays and includes buttons for resetting and incrementing minutes.